(20 of the Best Hiding Spots for Dank Cannabis 2023)

 Heat protection is just as important.
 Buds’ potency is affected by the climate, so I highly recommend finding a cooler place to keep your green.
 Keeping your weed in a fridge is overkill, though.

-When trying to learn how to hide weed the amount of cannabis matters.
+When trying to learn how to hide weed the number of cannabis matters.
 A lot.

 If you’re dealing with pounds of herb, you will have to be extra careful.
-Double-wrapping in plastic, or better yet, vacuuming and sealing your weed and then placing it in an airtight jar or container is a must.
+Double-wrapping in plastic, or better yet, vacuuming and sealing your weed and then placing it in an airtight jar or container is a sure way to prevent any smell leakage.

-If you are dealing with smaller amounts then a lot of our hiding spots I have some favorites that have always worked with zero issues.
+If you are dealing with smaller amounts than a lot of my favorite hiding spots will work for you!

 When attempting to hide your marijuana both a large dog food bag and a large bag of coffee emit strong smells that can hide the weed odor.